ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 To get an exact copy of our H2 database, I made a syncing tool on our RPI-backend which updates a remote DynamoDb.
 [AWS Dynamo](https://aws.amazon.com/dynamodb/) is a key-value, document and NoSQL database, that delivers single-digit millisecond performance at any scale.
 When our RPI scrapes the website of KAA Gent, it looks at all the game events, checks if any data has changed and updates the dynamo table with the most recent info from the website.
-This ensures that our RPI H2 database acts as the single source of thruth and the dynamo table as an exact copy, as long as the RPI remains connected to the internet.
+This ensures that our RPI H2 database acts as the single source of truth and the dynamo table as an exact copy, as long as the RPI remains connected to the internet.

 #### Hosting our webapp
 If we make a webapp, then we need some kind of hosting service.
 In our case we used [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) again for our storage, for a domain name and DNS routing we used [AWS Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) to access our app from: [ghelamco-alert.ordina-jworks.io](https://ghelamco-alert.ordina-jworks.io).
-Meanwhile we also used [AWS Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) to speed up our content delivery to anywhere in the world.
+Meanwhile, we also used [AWS Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) to speed up our content delivery to anywhere in the world.
 CloudFront delivers our content through a worldwide network of data centers called edge locations.
-When a user requests content that we're serving with CloudFront, the user is routed to the edge location that provides the lowest latency.
+When a user requests content that we're serving with CloudFront, the user gets routed to the edge location that provides the lowest latency.

 ### Angular as frontend framework
 Any framework would've worked to accomplish what I was trying to do, which is create a simple webapp to communicate with our RPI.